FrontEnd-ro/frontend.ro/README.md

 ENDPOINT=https://frontend-ro-dev.herokuapp.com/api
 ```

-3. Run `yarn dev`.
+3. Run `yarn dev:client`.
 This will run the FrontEnd locally and connect you to the development server.
 4. If you want to do server-side work you're gonna need to run the server and MongoDB on your local machine as well.
 For this to happen you're gonna need to add the following variables inside `.env`:

 ```